happythenewsad/yesJS/README.md

 Todo
 =====

-- Panel should only fade in when a scroll event occurs AND the end of a content div appears in the viewport
+- panel should only fade in when the *top* of the fade-in element appears in the viewport

 Doing